Skin Health as a Source of Dignity, Care, and Everyday Well-being

 Phase Four: From Theory to Practice:

-This phase does not exist—yet.
+This phase does not exist yet.

-If the evidence supports it, Phase 4 would explore how the proposed skin health structure could be introduced into national systems.
+If the evidence supports it, Phase 4 would explore how a national skin health structure could be introduced.
+The ideas are here.

 [Explore Phase 4 →]